 - Scaling terms: How to add/remove team members (typically 30-day notice)

-- Key person clause: Critical team members (PM, tech lead) can't be replaced without approval
+- Key person clause: Critical team members can't be replaced without approval

 - SLA for PM: Response times, meeting cadence, reporting frequency